 The College exists in a regulatory environment that requires the development of policies to ensure it meets its responsibilities to students and staff.
+Procedures and guidelines are created to provide clarity and direction in the exercise of policies.

 This policy applies to all College staff members.